kinidal/Dockerizing-Legacy-Apps/Angular-App.md

 curl http://localhost:4200
 ````
-> This confirms that the application is working inside the container after executing the npm start command directly inside the container.
+This confirms that the application is working inside the container after executing the npm start command directly inside the container.

-> After searching i found out that the Angular applications has these sort of issues when there is some dependencies in the files it fails to start the app.
+After searching i found out that the Angular applications has these sort of issues when there is some dependencies in the files it fails to start the app.
 So i decided to copy the whole files after installing all the dependencies.

-> After that container is UP issue is resolved
+That resolved the issue and contiainer serre started.

 ### ❌ Issue 2: The container is UP but the app is not available outside but inside

-> The app is now running inside the container without issue but the same is not available in the outside local network
+The app is now running inside the container without issue but the same is not available in the outside local network.
-> After researching i found that there is a default setting in Angular apps that the default binding defined is to local system only
+After researching i found that there is a default setting in Angular apps that the default binding defined is to local system only.

-> I changed the package.json file as follows and it worked perfectly
+Knowing that i changed the package.json file as follows and it worked perfectly

 ````plaintext
 "start": "ng serve --host 0.0.0.0 --port 4200 --disable-host-check"
 ````

 ## ![Web App](https://img.shields.io/badge/Web%20App-0078D7?style=for-the-badge&logo=googlechrome&logoColor=white) **The Angular App: Backend**